-This Classic Stuffing Recipe is made with simple ingredients.
+This Homemade Herb Stuffing Recipe is made with simple ingredients.
 It’s perfect for stuffing a Thanksgiving turkey or enjoying it as a side dish.

-- Dry bread cubes: You can make these yourself (it’s so easy) or buy them from the store.
+- Dry bread cubes: The best bread for stuffing is dried bread!
+You can make these yourself (it’s so easy) or buy them from the store.
 I always make them because I can never find plain bread cubes.

 - Onion, celery, and garlic: these add so much flavor.

-- Poultry seasoning: yes, I am using that little jar of seasoning instead of fresh herbs.
+- Poultry seasoning: yes, for the stuffing spices I am using that little jar of seasoning instead of fresh herbs.
 Why….. because my mom always did.

 - Chicken broth: I like to use a really good quality broth or you can make your own ahead of time.